drinkataco/media-servarr/charts/transmission/README.md

 # Transmission Helm Chart

-This Helm chart installs Transmission, a movie collection manager, in a Kubernetes cluster.
+This Helm chart installs Transmission, a bittorrent download client, in a Kubernetes cluster.

 This README covers the basics of customising and installation